 Choose A Reputable And Quality Server Provider

 It is a fact that the cheaper something is, the worse it is.
 Try to stay away from the cheapest web hosting providers.
-Because later on, paying this “cheapest” cost will make you experience a “cheapest” website performance.
+Because later on, paying this “cheapest” cost will make you experience the “cheapest” website performance.
 Not to mention the care and technical support services when you have trouble during use!
 Don’t sacrifice quality for the sake of price.

 In case you are using a shared hosting service (meaning you are sharing server resources with other websites), it is time to upgrade to a VPS server or a dedicated server. dedicated server (depending on your needs).

-Compress, Minify, Optimize And Cache
+Compress, Minify, Optimize, And Cache

 Cache improves server response time very effectively.
 Because HTML documents are accessed much faster.